RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 Double-clicking an image, or pressing Enter on a selected image will display the image in a maximized view of the popout.

+See [Preview Pane](#preview-pane) for instructions on how to zoom, navigate and tag your image in the Image Viewer.

 # Folders

 Click on the **Folders** icon in the menu bar to browse your images using folders.
 A Home button, Up button, and an address bar will appear below the search bar.